-South Take the A24 into London.
+Take the A24 into London.
 At the crossroads with the A214 by Tooting Bec station, turn left onto Trinity Road and after 1.5m turn left onto the A3.
 One mile later, the road forks in two, take the right hand lane, Upper Richmond Road, and then turn right at the next crossroads into Putney High Street.
 Continue across Putney Bridge, then after 700yards, turn left into Findlay Street, turning right at the bottom for the ground.
 If you want to park your car then use Smugglers Way, London SW18 1DB car park there is usual a number of spaces and there is security walking around and it only a fifteen minute walk to the ground Public Transport

-→ 15 mins Fly into Heathrow Airport then walk down to the Underground Station then take the Piccadilly Line for Cockfosters Underground Station and change to the District Line at Earls Court Underground Station and take the train for Wimbledon Underground Station and get off at Putney Bridge Underground Station and the ground is about a fifteen minute walk from Putney Bridge you turn left out of the station and then just walk through Bishops Park along the riverbank to the ground past Fulham Palace (note that the park is unavailable after evening games) for Evening games walk up Palace Road and on the first left walk down Bishop Park Road and follow it round to the ground.
+From the East take the train to Paddington Railway Station and and take the district line get off at Putney Bridge Underground Station and the ground is about a fifteen minute walk from Putney Bridge you turn left out of the station and then just walk through Bishops Park along the riverbank to the ground past Fulham Palace (note that the park is unavailable after evening games) for Evening games walk up Palace Road and on the first left walk down Bishop Park Road and follow it round to the ground.
+Page | 36